— No. 136 —

 Aperol Falernum

 A while back I saw an article in “Art Culinaire Magazine” with a few Aperol cocktails and an Aperol falernum recipe.
 The recipe came from Jane Lopez, Beverage Director at The Catbird Seat, in Nashville, Tennessee.
 I thought this was a great idea and decided to make my own twist.
 I used my go to falernum recipe as a starting point, but omitted the fresh juice to help prolong the liqueur’s shelf life.
-I also cut back on the cloves because my original …
+I also cut back on the cloves because my …

 — No. 133 —